SpectoLabs/hoverfly/docs/reference/flags_environment_variables.md

 Supply '-admin false' to make this a non-admin user (defaults to 'true').

-For example:
+Example:

     ./hoverfly -add -username hfadmin -password hfpass -admin false

 This creates a new non-admin user with the username 'hfadmin' and the password 'hfpass'.

+By default, Hoverfly will generate a random secret key every time it is started.

+You can specify a secret key using the `HoverflySecret` environment variable.
+For example: `HoverflySecret=<my_secret>`.

+By default, token expiration is set to 1 day.
+You can specify the token expiration (in seconds) using the `HoverflyTokenExpiration` environment variable.
+For example: `HoverflyTokenExpiration=3600`.

 ## Port selection

     -ap <string>

 Sets the Admin UI port.

     -pp <string>

 Sets the proxy port.

-For example:
+Example:

     ./hoverfly -ap 1234 -pp 4567

 This starts Hoverfly with the Admin UI on port 1234 and the proxy on 5678.

+Ports can also be set with the `AdminPort` and `ProxyPort` environment variables.

 ## Mode selection, import & middleware